sporto/elm-tutorial/showing_errors/main_update.md

 - Main Update picks up `ShowError` and modifies the main model adding the message to `errorMessage`
 - The Main View shows this error message.

----

-Try it!
-When you refresh your browser you should see an error message in the page (as long as the API server is not running).

-At this point you application code should look like <https://github.com/sporto/elm-tutorial-app/tree/0510-errors>.